tevko/sensemaking-tools/README.md

 console.log(topics);

-// Summarize the conversation and print the result as Markdown. const summary = mySensemaker.summarize(comments, SummarizationType.VOTE_TALLY, // there's vote information so vote tally summarization is the best summarization method to use. topics, "This is from a conversation on a $15 minimum wage in Seattle" // additional context);
+// Summarize the conversation and print the result as Markdown. const summary = mySensemaker.summarize( comments,
+  // There's vote information so vote tally summarization is the best summarization method to use.
+  SummarizationType.VOTE_TALLY,
+  topics,
+  // Additional context
+  "This is from a conversation on a $15 minimum wage in Seattle" );
 console.log(summary.getText("MARKDOWN"));
 ```